jannis-baum/bachelor-thesis/thesis/chapters/4-discussion.md

 one external \gls{pgx} resource.
 To further assist the research process of curating \glspl{annotation}, implementing additional sources such as \gls{dpwg}
-is another high priority feature for the Annotation Interface as well as PharMe as a system.
+is another high priority feature for the Annotation Interface as well as PharMe as a whole.
 With PharMe offering additional data from more sources, the Annotation Interface also gains additional value as the system that is used to manage possible conflicts or inconsistencies between the sources.